Gen711/Fall18/phylogenetics.md

 ```

 >Download some data, using this command.
-The 1st dataset is data is from an unknown species, the 2nd us the UniProt database, which is a well curated set of protein sequences from many different organisms.
-It's often a good 1st database to use for blast.
+The 1st dataset is data is from an unknown species, the 2nd is the UniProt database, which is a well curated set of protein sequences from many different organisms.
+It's often a good 1st database to use for trying to identify sequences.
 Look at the 2 datasets using the comment `less`.
-Are these nucleotides of proteins?
+Are these nucleotides or proteins?

 ```
 cd $HOME